spicysoft/jp-www-gitlab-com/sites/uncategorized/source/pricing/faq-efficient-free-tier/index.html.md

 You will not lose any data, but you will not be able to create any new jobs or artifacts nor access Ultimate features if you have exceeded the usage limits of the free tier.

 **Q. Can I apply for GitLab’s Open Source program with some public projects and some private projects in my group?**
-A. No. In order to meet the [requirements of the Open Source Program](https://about.gitlab.com/solutions/open-source/join/), **all** of the code you host in this GitLab group must be published under [OSI-approved open source licences](https://opensource.org/licenses/category).
+A. No. In order to meet the [requirements of the Open Source Program](/solutions/open-source/join/), **all** of the code you host in this GitLab group must be published under [OSI-approved open source licences](https://opensource.org/licenses/category).
 All projects under this group must have public visibility.
 Individual projects are not eligible for the Open Source Program.
 Additionally, your organization must not seek to make a profit.
-Please check all the eligibility requirements for the Open Source program [here](https://about.gitlab.com/solutions/open-source/join/).
+Please check all the eligibility requirements for the Open Source program [here](/solutions/open-source/join/).

 **Q. Do I need to apply for GitLab for Open Source Program for each individual project?**
-A. No. You will need to apply for GitLab for Open Source Program at the top level [namespace](https://docs.gitlab.com/ee/user/group/#namespaces).
+A. No. You will need to apply for GitLab for Open Source Program at the top-level [namespace](https://docs.gitlab.com/ee/user/group/#namespaces).

 - All projects under this group must have public visiblity
 - All projects must be published under [OSI-approved open source licences](https://opensource.org/licenses/category).